2014 Christmas on Texas Avenue, Baytown, Texas in Old Goose Creek - December 6, 2014

 We Appreciate the Security Provided by Constable Ken Jones

 Wow!
-Both Santa and Mrs. Claus at Christmas on Texas Avenue 2012 and they will return again this Holiday Season.
+Both Santa and Mrs. Claus at Christmas on Texas Avenue 2013 and they will return again this Holiday Season for kids, adults, and even dogs to have their pictures taken.

 Take a look through the website to see what a grand time we had last season, and we are sure it will be better this year.